 The Less Formal Wedding Dress Codes

-Festive Wedding Dress Code
+Dress to Impress Wedding Dress Code

-The festive dress code is a relatively recent phenomenon, and can be a lot of fun to dress for.
+Dress to impress, also known as festive dress code is a relatively recent phenomenon, and can be a lot of fun to dress for.
 The key tenet is that the happy couple wants their guests to have fun with their looks.
 You’ll still want to wear a suit, but you can play with the look by wearing a fun accessories.
 Try a bow-tie, suspenders, a patterned tie, or a bright pocket square.
 Basically, have fun with this one!
 You have a good amount of freedom here!

 Casual Wedding Dress Code